-- Your best option is to email gdb-advise about your questions and available times to meet.
-One of the advisors will get back to you as soon as possible and we will fit you into the calendar for an appointment.
+- Your best option is to email firstname.lastname@example.org with your name, SID, questions, and available times to meet.
+An advisor will get back to you as soon as possible and we will fit you into the calendar for an appointment.
 Another way to make an appointment with the Academic Advisor is to use appointments.ucdavis.edu to schedule a time.
-Once you log in, you click on “Plant Pathology, Entomology & Nematology Advising Center,” then select GDB.
-Then fill out the questionnaire and select a time.
+Once you log in, you click on “Plant Pathology, Entomology & Nematology Advising Center,” then select Global Disease Biology.
+Then, fill out the questionnaire and select a time.

 - I feel overwhelmed with this transition to UC Davis… What should I do?

 - Talk to us!
 Or anyone, really.
-While we may not have direct solutions to whatever is overwhelming for you, we may be able to point you to the right resources.
+While we may not have direct solutions for whatever is overwhelming for you, we may be able to point you to the right resources.
 Check out our website for UC Davis resources available to students.
-There are resources for nearly everything -- emotional support, social, personal struggles, academic struggles, etc. Let us know how the advising office can support you during this transition time for you.
+There are resources for nearly everything—emotional support, social, personal struggles, academic struggles, etc. Let us know how the advising office can support you during this transition time for you.